inspircd/docs/docs/3/configuration-changes.md

 - The regonlycreate module has been removed.
 If you wish to keep this behaviour then you should load the restrictchans module and enable the `<restrictchans:allowregistered>` setting.

 - The ripemd160 module has been removed.
-If you wish to keep this behaviour then you should install and load the hash_gnutls module from inspircd-extras.
+If you wish to keep this behaviour then you should install and load the hash_gnutls module from inspircd-contrib.

 - The testnet module has been removed with no replacement.